HaonanPeng/raven2_CRTK_Python_controller/README.md

 # raven2_CRTK_Python_controller
 This is a controller for RAVEN II surgical robot, based on CRTK API, using Python

 ***Please notice that this Python controller for RAVEN is still under development and the safety of using it has not been fully tested.
-If you want to use it, please contact me at penghaonan1993@gmail.com and I an glad to help!***
+If you want to use it, please contact me at penghaonan1993@gmail.com and I am glad to help!***

 <p align="center">
   <img src="https://github.com/HaonanPeng/raven2_CRTK_Python_controller/blob/main/fig/sum_raven_crtk_py.png" width="750" height="369">